Video Surveillance Laws by State: Everything You Need to Know

 Various statutes are presently in effect in different states.
-For employers, companies, and businesses, it’s important always understand and appreciate the applicable legislation and statutes as their apply to worker’s rights and surveillance.
+For employers, companies, and businesses, it’s important to always understand and appreciate the applicable legislation and statutes as they apply to worker’s rights and surveillance.

 Even if not specifically discussed or mandated by state law, openly posting surveillance signs that indicate the presence of a camera is a good idea, according to experts.
 These notices can magnify a camera’s impact on deterring crime, and makes it less likely that any individuals would attempt to commit a crime or engage in criminal behavior on the premises where the notice was posted.